jon-cbar/eyes/README.md

 ### FFmpeg

-`ffmpeg` is a cross-platform video and audio converter.
+FFmpeg is a cross-platform video and audio converter.
 It has a command-line tool that makes it easy to convert between [different protocols](http://ffmpeg.org/ffmpeg-protocols.html).
 For example, to translate an RTSP streaming provided by an IP Camera (`192.168.1.2`) into an HLS streaming, you can use this: